 Travelling is one of the most exciting, enlightening and rewarding things anyone could do – yet some people will, unfortunately, find a trip abroad a lot more difficult than others.

-If you suffer from a medical condition, these 7 tips may make your trip a whole lot easier and more bearable.
+If you suffer from a medical condition, getting travel insurance with pre-existing medical conditions is important and actually easy to get.
+Apart from that, these 7 tips may make your trip a whole lot easier and more bearable.

 PREPARE TO BRING YOUR MEDICATION THROUGH CUSTOMS

 Trying to get your medication past security may potentially be difficult if customs officers are not yet aware of your condition.
 Make sure you ensure the airport and airline are aware of what you need to bring past security – as strict rules and regulation mean you could be faced with orders to bin your necessary supplies.